Configuring domain sync for real-time spatial feeds

 - Halt connector:

-kafka-consumer-groups --bootstrap-server broker-1.mesh.internal:9092 --group spatial-feed-sync-prod --reset-offsets --to-current --execute - Validate schema contract against the latest stable release.
+bash kafka-consumer-groups \ --bootstrap-server broker-1.mesh.internal:9092 \ --group spatial-feed-sync-prod \ --reset-offsets \ --to-current \ --execute - Validate schema contract against the latest stable release in the schema registry.

 - Resume connector and monitor